Berkay-Disli/UIKitCustomViewTransitionsDemo/README.md

 ## `UINavigationControllerDelegate`

-To use our concrete implementation of `UIViewControllerAnimatedTransitioning` (let's call it `TransitionAnimator`), i.e. our animation controller, we will have our view controller(s) conform to `UINavigationControllerDelegate` and implement the following method:
+To use our concrete implementation of `UIViewControllerAnimatedTransitioning`, i.e. our animation controller, we will have our view controller(s) conform to `UINavigationControllerDelegate` and implement the following method:

-1. `navigationController(_:from:to:)`, which will return an instance of our custom `UIViewControllerAnimatedTransitioning`, i.e. `TransitionAnimator`
+1. `navigationController(_:from:to:)`, which will return an instance of our custom `UIViewControllerAnimatedTransitioning`

 This tells UIKit that we want to use our custom transition animation instead of the default `push` and `pop` animations when navigating between view controllers.

-Alternatively, we can have `TransitionAnimator` be the one conforming to `UINavigationControllerDelegate`, which will have to implement the method above.
+Alternatively, we can have this animation controller (let's call it `TransitionAnimator`) be the one conforming to `UINavigationControllerDelegate`, which will have to implement the method above.
 Then, we set our view controller's delegate to `TransitionAnimator`.
 The following describes the pros and cons of these two approaches.

 ### View controller conforming to `UINavigationControllerDelegate`: